ecopoesis/miker.org/content/posts/2019-02-18-building-a-better-keyboard.md

 - vim
 ---

-I [wanted a better keyboard](http://miker.org/i-want-a-better-keyboard/) but my plea to the industry had no effect.
+I [want a better keyboard]({{< ref "posts/2013-08-28-i-want-a-better-keyboard.md" >}} "I Want A Better Keyboard") but my plea to the industry had no effect.
 Since no one would make one for me I built the keyboard myself.
 My main goals were:

 * Standard split-QWERTY layout mirroring the Microsoft Natural Keyboards
 * No number pad